luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

 model), and show you how to generate the **.blob** file needed to run model inference on your DepthAI board.

 .. note::
-  Besides local model conversion (which is more time-consuming), you can also use :ref:`Google colab <Using Google Colab>`, our :ref:`online converter <Using online converter>` or the :ref:`blobconverter package <Using blobconverter package>`.
+  Besides local model conversion (which is more time-consuming), you can also use :ref:`Blobconverter web app <1.
+Using online blobconverter>` or :ref:`blobconverter package <2.
+Using blobconverter package>`.

 Haven't heard of OpenVINO or the Open Model Zoo?
 I'll start with a quick introduction of why we need these tools.